prisms-center/prismspf-manual/user_manual/app_files/app_files.md

 ```

 ## postprocess.cc
-Unlike the files discussed so far in this section, the 'postprocess.cc' file is optional.
+Unlike the files discussed so far in this section, the postprocess.cc file is optional.
 This file allows users to specify fields other than the primary model variable to output.
 It also includes an option to integrate over a field variable (e.g. to check conservation of a field).
 In the example problems, this file is often used to calculate the total free energy of the system, which should be monotonically decreasing for most phase field problems.
 It also is convenient for calculating somewhat complicated expressions such as chemical potentials, stresses, and strains.

 Note: Two restrictions are currently in place for the postprocessor.
 First, postprocessing variables can only be scalars, not vectors.
 Second, the postprocessor won't work if the primary model variable with index zero is a vector.
 (This is because postprocessor uses the mesh of the zeroth primary variable to calculate and output the postprocessed field.)
 These restrictions will be lifted in future versions of PRISMS-PF.

 The file contains two functions: loadPostProcessorVariableAttributes and postProcessedFields.

 ### loadPostProcessorVariableAttributes
-Similar to the 'equations.cc' file, 'postprocess.cc' begins with a function called loadPostProcessorVariableAttributes, which sets the attributes of the postprocessing variables.
+Similar to the equations.cc file, postprocess.cc begins with a function called loadPostProcessorVariableAttributes, which sets the attributes of the postprocessing variables.
 Here is the loadPostProcessorVariableAttributes function from the coupledCahnHilliardAllenCahn application, where the postprocessed field is ```f_tot```, the total free energy:
 ```
 void variableAttributeLoader::loadPostProcessorVariableAttributes(){